milanaryal/milanaryal.github.io/_pages/about.md

 ...for more informations see [humans.txt](/humans.txt).

-If you enjoy the content found here, you might like to subscribe to my <i class="fa fa-feed" aria-hidden="true"></i> [feed](/feed.xml).
+If you enjoy the content found here, you might like to subscribe to my <svg class="icon" aria-hidden="true"><use xlink:href="/assets/icons/icons.min.svg#icon-feed"></use></svg> [feed](/feed.xml).
 Also feel free to send me any feedback, comments, or suggestions about the site.

 ### Licensing